rapw3k/DEMETER/models/README.md

 ```

-Additionally, to represent the geographical area associated to the land, the following properties are used
+To represent the geographical area associated to the land, the following properties are used

 ```
+Reference JSON-LD property: location (to associate countries/regions/municipalities where the land is located or a Point (with lat/long)
+Reference JSON-LD property: hasGeometry (to associate the geospatial information (e.g., polygon/multipolygon)

 - wgs84_pos:location (generally used to associate countries/regions/municipalities where the land is located) (JSON-LD property: location)